-The rest of our firm lives up to the high standard set by Mr. Van Sant.
-The majority of our Atlanta slip and fall lawyers have been named Super Lawyers, and the Better Business Bureau has awarded our firm a perfect A+ rating.
+The rest of our premises liability law firm lives up to the high standard set by Mr. Van Sant.
+The majority of our Atlanta premises injury lawyers have been named Super Lawyers, and the Better Business Bureau has awarded our firm a perfect A+ rating.
 With five premises liability attorneys, we are small enough to give your case personalized attention yet large enough to have access to significant resources.Our Premises Liability Client Speaks

 “was great at handling my case from beginning to end.
 My case manager and attorney Jay Drew always returned my calls and emails asap even though I was a little annoying most of the time.
 My case was settled fast and easy!” – Elvis CuddHave You Been Injured on Someone’s Property?